miklevin/MikeLev.in/_posts/2025-10-15-intrepreneurs-google-ai-api-key-odyssey-ai-studio-breakthrough.md

    switch for a bunch of us (I never asked for it, I never do — I'm not Oliver twist begging for more).
-2. Google toggled this on for everyone everywhere using *Google Workspace* because they need to fish for intrepreneurs like me in addition to entrepreneurs who will put their personal credit cards on the line.
+2. Google toggled this on for everyone everywhere using *Google Workspace* because they need to fish for intrapreneurs like me in addition to entrepreneurs who will put their personal credit cards on the line.

 And presumably given all the free AI intelligence as a service Google gives out